Daraa

-The biblical account says that Og was a giant, with an iron bed "nine cubits long and four cubits wide, equal to the cubit of a man" (Deuteronomy 3:11).
-He confronted the Israelites and clashed with them at Adhrath, where they killed him and his sons and divided up the cities of his kingdom.
-This giant is known in Islamic literature as Og ibn Unq.

 History

 Ancient history

 Daraa is an ancient city dating to the Late Bronze Age.
 It was mentioned in texts from the New Kingdom of Egypt of the reign of Thutmose III (1490-1436 BCE) as the city of Atharaa.
 The Hebrew Bible refers to it as Edrei (אֶדְרֶעִי), the capital of Bashan, site of a battle where the Israelites defeated Og.
 According to Jewish tradition, Eldad and Medad were buried in Edrei.

 Classical era

 During the Seleucid Empire, and the Roman Empire after 106, the city was known as Adraa (Ἀδράα), and appears on its coinage.
 It was incorporated into the province of Arabia Petraea.

 By the 3rd century, it had gained the status of polis or self-governed city.
 The Roman historian Eusebius referred to it.
 The area east of Adraa was a centre of the Ebionites.
 Adraa itself was a Christian bishopric.
 Arabio, the first bishop of Adraa whose name is known, participated in the Council of Seleucia of 359.
 Uranius was at the First Council of Constantinople in 381; Proclus at the anti-Eutyches synod of Constantinople in 448 and the Council of Chalcedon in 451; and Dorimenius at the Second Council of Constantinople in 553.
 No longer a residential bishopric, Adraa is today listed by the Catholic Church as a titular see.
 It was also a centre of monastic and missionary activity in the Syrian Desert.

 In 614, the Sasanian Empire sacked Adraa during the Byzantine–Sasanian War of 602–628, but spared the inhabitants.

-During the Crusades, the Franks intended to attack Adhraat, but were unable to enter Bosra, and Hauran became a center of intense battle with the Crusaders.